-The Air Safety List Regulation establishes the right of any passenger to know the identity of every airline they fly with throughout their trip.
-To this effect, the contracting carrier is required to inform passengers of the identity of the operating air carrier or carriers when making a reservation, whatever the means used to make the booking.
+The ASL Regulation establishes the right of any passenger to know the identity of every airline they fly with throughout their trip.
+To this effect, the contracting carrier is required to inform passengers of the identity of the operating air carrier or carriers when making a reservation, however the booking is made.
 The passenger must also be kept informed of any change of operating carrier, either at check-in or, at the latest, when boarding.
-The Regulation also gives passengers the right to reimbursement or re-routing if a carrier with which a booking has been made is subsequently added to the Air Safety List, resulting in cancellation of the flight concerned.
+The Regulation also gives passengers the right to reimbursement or re-routing if a carrier with which a booking has been made is subsequently added to the ASL, resulting in the cancellation of the flight concerned.